Garuda Mataram Motor

-PT Garuda Mataram Motor (GMM) is an Indonesian distributor located in Jakarta.
+PT Garuda Mataram Motor (GMM) is an Indonesian distributor of Volkswagen and Audi.
 It was founded in 1998 as a joint venture between the Volkswagen Group and the Indomobil Group.
 PT National Assembler acts as a knock down car assembly plant for GMM.

 The units which have been assembled in Indonesia can be identified by a J on the eleventh position of the Vehicle Identification Number.